99designs/gqlgen/docs/content/recipes/authentication.md

 }
 ```

-Now in our resolvers (and directives) we can call ForContext:
+And in our resolvers (or directives) we can call `ForContext` to retrieve the data back out:
 ```go

 func (r *queryResolver) Hero(ctx context.Context, episode Episode) (Character, error) {